• Skip to primary navigation

 December 17, 2022 Dinner and Lunch

-Easy Spiced Pork for Anything
+Easy Spiced Pork

 Jump to Recipe - Print Recipe

-This easy spiced pork for anything recipe is a great make ahead pork recipe!
+This easy spiced pork recipe is a great make ahead pork recipe!
 It can be used for tacos, grilling, burrito bowls (pictured), or anything else you can think of!
 The pork marinades with orange juice, lemon juice, and spices.
 Then it is up to you how you want to cook it!
 It’s a spice rub recipe that goes great with chicken, pork, or shrimp!
 We use it at our house for burrito bowls and include my everything sauce recipe that takes my spiced pork recipe to a whole new level!
-You can watch my Youtube video here
+The pork for the easy spiced pork

 When I am making a pork dish that calls for cubed or diced pork I usually go for the boneless western pork ribs.
 The boneless western pork ribs are very versatile and relatively inexpensive.
 I have used this cut to make dinners for four of us for under $10.
 The pork ribs are usually in two pound packages at your local grocery store (at least here in Cleveland).
 Any cut of pork will work, but this is my go to.
 For this recipe, just cut the pork into one inch cubes and place them into an appropriate sized bowl.